adelcor/DataLake/README.md

 ### SparkDataLake

 #### Description
-DataLake is a project designed for ingesting, processing, and analyzing data using Scala and Apache Spark.
+SparkDataLake is a project designed for ingesting, processing, and analyzing data using Scala and Apache Spark.
 The project facilitates the configuration and deployment of services in Kubernetes and Azure environments, providing the necessary scripts and configurations to handle data from various sources.

 #### Main Features